lydiatliu/lydiatliu.github.io/index.md

 *Proceedings of the 35th International Conference on Machine Learning (ICML)*, Stockholm, Sweden, 2018. [[arxiv]](https://arxiv.org/abs/1803.04383)

 *Upcoming events*
-> I am co-organizing the [BIRS workshop](http://www.birs.ca/events/2024/5-day-workshops/24w5283) on _Bridging Prediction and Intervention Problems in Social Systems_ with  Inioluwa Deborah Raji, Angela Zhou, and Arvind Narayanan.
+> I am co-organizing the [BIRS workshop](http://www.birs.ca/events/2024/5-day-workshops/24w5283) on _Bridging Prediction and Intervention Problems in Social Systems_ with  Inioluwa Deborah Raji, Angela Zhou, and Arvind Narayanan, June 3-7, 2024.
 Talks will be available online.

 <!--Recent talk at the Simons Institute workshop on Societal Considerations and Applications (November 2022):